drghirlanda/alex/Docs/AlexManual.md

 # More about stimuli

-We mentioned above one bit of special notation in the definition of stimuli, namely the construction `*` (star) + stimulus name (see the end of the previous section).
+We mentioned above one bit of special notation in the definition of stimuli, namely the value `*` (asterisk).
 There are two more bits of special notation, explained next.

 Sometimes we want some stimuli to share characteristics.
 For example, they should be of the same color.
 We can express the fact that we want a stimulus characteristic to equal that of another stimulus using a colon (`:`) followed by the stimulus name (we would have liked to use `=` rather than `:`, but unfortunately spreadsheet software stubbornly interprets `=` as introducing a formula).
+Consider the file in Table
-Consider the example above, with three squares of the same size as stimuli.
-The file in Table
+\ref{stimuli-color}, featuring three squares of the same size as stimuli.
-\ref{stimuli-special} is equivalent but uses colon notation for the Parameters field.
+The file in Table \ref{stimuli-special} is equivalent but uses colon notation for the Parameters field.
 This has two advantages: it makes explicit our intention of having three squares of equal size, and it reduces the possibility of typing errors.

 Name   Type   Parameters         Color XOffset YOffset
 ----   ----   ----------         ----- ------- -------
 Red    square 50                 red   0       0
 White  square :Red               white 0       0
-Pink   square :Red               Pink  0       0
+Pink   square :Red               *     0       0
-Smiley image  smile-o-white.png        0       150
+Smiley image  smile-o-white.png        0       -150

 Table: A `Stimuli.csv` file demonstrating the `*` and `:` special notations for stimuli. \label{stimuli-special}